SAILFISH: Vetting Smart Contract State-Inconsistency Bugs in Seconds: : Lightweight exploration over SDG

 \subsection{\textbf{Storage dependency graph (SDG)}}

-In a \smart, the public methods are the entry-points which can be called by an attacker.
-Each invocation of a public method corresponds to one single execution, whereas two such executions can potentially lead to \haz.
-In order to detect such accesses, \toolname builds a \sdg (SDG) $\mathcal{N} = (V, E, \chi)$ that models the non-linear execution flow as if it was subverted by an attacker, and how the subverted flow impacts the global state of the contract.
+In a \smart, the public methods are the entry-points which can be called by an attacker. \toolname builds a \sdg (SDG) $\mathcal{N} = (V, E, \chi)$ that models the execution flow as if it was subverted by an attacker, and how the subverted flow impacts the global state of the contract.
 Specifically, the SDG encodes the following information:

 \textbf{Nodes.} A node of an SDG represents either a storage variable, or a statement operating on a storage variable.
 If $\mathcal{V}$ be the set of all storage variables of a contract, and $\mathcal{S}$ be the statements operating on $\mathcal{V}$, the set of nodes $V := \{\mathcal{V} \cup \mathcal{S}\}$.